Danderson123/approximate-cluster-identities/README.md

 # Approximate Cluster Identities (ACI)

-A python package to visualise the approximate within and between cluster identities of short sequences as assigned by e.g. mmseqs2, cd-hit or panaroo.
+A python package to visualise the approximate within and between cluster identities of a large number of short sequences as assigned by e.g. mmseqs2, cd-hit or panaroo.

 # Installation
 ```